AngelikaPrik/AngelikaPrik/README.md

 ### Hi there 👋, I'm Angelina

 ## I'm a FrontEnd Developer
-- 💻 I like to write code
+- 💻 Crafting responsive, accessible, and joyful web interfaces
-- 🌈 I'm interested in web design, ux/ui
+- 🎨 Driven by design, guided by UX
-- 👀 I am constantly learning new things
+- 🔍 Curious mind.
+Constant learner

 ### Languages and Tools: